Cameroon Gambling Regulation

 Obtaining Concession Agreement for Gambling Operations in Cameroon

-Licensing Requirements To be able to run casinos, betting shops, or lotteries in Cameroon, operators must obtain a concession agreement from the local authorities.
-The most basic conditions that operators must meet to be able to provide regulated gambling activities in the African country include being of a legal age of maturity, which is 18 years in Cameroon, having no criminal record, and being of good morality.
+Licensing Requirements To run casinos, betting shops, or lotteries in Cameroon, operators must obtain a concession agreement from the local authorities.
+Basic conditions that operators must meet to provide regulated gambling activities include being at least 18 years old, having no criminal record, and being of good moral standing.

-Providing games of chance in Cameroon is divided into three stages that include concession agreement, issuing an authorization, and declaration agreement.
-If companies want to offer gambling activities in land-based casinos, lottery, or betting shops in Cameroon, then they will need to acquire a concession agreement.
-It must be signed by the Minister who is responsible for regulating gambling and the operator that will offer gambling services.
-The maximum time of validity of a concession agreement is capped at 10 years, with operators having the opportunity to renew the agreement.
-When applying for this type of authorization, the company must clarify the type of gaming activities that will be offered, the opening and closing hours of the facility, and the technical specifications of the games that will be provided.
+Offering games of chance in Cameroon involves three stages: obtaining a concession agreement, receiving an authorization, and filing a declaration.
+If companies want to offer gambling activities in land-based casinos, lotteries, or betting shops in Cameroon, they need to acquire a concession agreement.
+The agreement must be signed by the minister responsible for regulating gambling and the operator that will provide gambling services.
+A concession agreement is valid for a maximum of 10 years, with an option to renew.
+When applying for this authorization, the company must specify the types of gaming activities that will be offered, the facility’s opening and closing hours, and the technical specifications of the games.

 Gambling Related Taxes in Cameroon